Bugaienko/Pizza-Single-Modules/readme.md

-# A pat-project for a pizzeria chain website with the possibility of administration
+# A pet-project for a pizzeria chain website with the possibility of administration

 ## Implemented web-presentation for visitors and administrator.
 ## Also implemented REST API.
 The availability of the methods is limited depending on the status of the authorized user (user or admin).

 ### The working version of the project is [available at](http://serg-bug.info/)
 ### Full [documentation](https://bugaienko.github.io/javaDocsForPizza/) is available here

+___

 #### The entities and their relationships are depicted in the diagram below
 ![Scheme](diagram.png)